Bison eating grass in American Landscape. Yellowstone National Park.

 The Badlands Landscape

-The rugged beauty of the Badlands lies in its sharply eroded buttes and pinnacles, carved over millennia by the forces of wind and water.
-The Park did not become a National Park until 1978.
-It incorporates almost 250,000 acres including thousands of acres of prairie as well as a few ghosts towns such as the town of Scenic and the town of Interior.
+The rugged beauty of the Badlands lies in its sharply eroded buttes and pinnacles, carved over millennia by wind and water.
+ThParkrk did not become a National Park until 1978.
+It encompasses almost 250,000 acres, including thousands of acres of prairie, as well as a few ghost towns, such as Scenic and Interior.

 Geology Rock Formations Badlands National Park South Dakota